mim-uw/eXplainableMachineLearning-2024/Homeworks/HW2/README.md

 # Homework 2

-The goal of the second homework is to become familiar with SHapley Additive exPlanations (SHAP).
+The purpose of the sixth homework is to learn about the method of calculating fairness statistics.

-Calculate these explanations on the model from Homework 1 and gather conclusions from the results.
+Calculate these statistics for a dataset of 'credit scoring' or 'adult income'.

-Focus on the presentation of results; for technical issues, seek support at [Materials towards Homework 2: SHAP with XGBoost & SVM](https://mim-uw.github.io/eXplainableMachineLearning-2023/hw2_shap_with_xgboost_on_titanic.html).
+Focus on the presentation of results; for technical issues, seek support at [Materials towards Homework 6: Fairness with XGBoost](https://mim-uw.github.io/eXplainableMachineLearning-2023/hw6_fairness_with_xgboost_on_titanic.html).

 Submit the homework to this directory.